 Compared to other cities in Spain you could travel to like Barcelona or Seville, Pamplona is not that far from Madrid and it only takes 3 hours to get there on the high-speed AVE trains.
 Most routes are direct, so you won't be able to get off and see other towns along the way if you choose the train, but it is the fastest way to get there after flying and pretty inexpensive.
 Also, the train will take you from city center to city center, so there's no need to figure out how you're going to get to and from the airport.

-Your bus will arrive at the Pamplona Bus Station, which is centrally located and is only a ten minute walk from the Plaza de Toros.
+Your bus will arrive at the Pamplona Bus Station, which is centrally located and is only a 10-minute walk from the Plaza de Toros.

 The drive from Madrid to Pamplona takes a little over 4 hours, but is pretty straightforward as the cities are connected by major highways.
-From Madrid, you'll travel northwest, getting on E-90 for 189 kilometers (117 miles) and then merging onto CL-101 and using the right lane to merge on the A-15 towards Zaragoza/Pamplona.
-Then, you'll stay on here for about 40 kilometers (25 miles), before taking Exit 101 to AP-15 for another 45 minutes or until you can take Exit 83B, which will bring you directly in Pamplona.
+From Madrid, you'll travel northwest, getting on E-90 for 117 miles (189 kilometers ) and then merging onto CL-101 and using the right lane to merge onto the A-15 toward Zaragoza/Pamplona.
+You'll stay on the A-15 for about 25 miles (40 kilometers), before taking Exit 101 to AP-15 for another 45 minutes or until you can take Exit 83B, which will bring you directly in Pamplona.

 What to See in Pamplona